Bastien Chalureau

-Bastien Chalureau (born 13 February 1992) is a French rugby union player, who currently plays as a lock for Montpellier in the Top 14 and the Heineken Champions Cup.
+Bastien Chalureau (born 13 February 1992) is a French professional rugby union player who plays as a lock for Top 14 club Montpellier and the France national team.

 Early life

 Born in Mondavezan, Haute-Garonne, Bastien Chalureau started rugby in Cazères and then joined Toulouse youth system in 2009.

-Club career
+Professional career

 On 5 March 2020, Chalureau joined Montpellier on a loan deal, and then signed permanently on 22 May.
 Thereafter, he won 2020–21 Challenge Cup and 2021–22 Top 14 with the Hérault side.

-International career

 On 7 November 2022, Chalureau was first called by Fabien Galthié to the France national team for the Autumn internationals.

+Judicial conviction for racism

+Bastien Chalureau was sentenced in 2020, after an assault against two other rugby players in Toulouse, to a six months suspended prison sentence.
+Then a player at Stade Toulousain, he was fired by his club.